mcboyd-bu/Website/assembly_guide.md

 ## 3.2 Create Battery Cradle
 Screw tightness: *tight*

 Screw a **4-40 FF standoff** on each of the screws from step 3.1 (6 total).
 Begin by tightening the standoffs by hand.
-Then, tighten the screws using a criss-cross pattern, holding each standoff in place with a *3/16 hex screwdriver* and tightening the screw with a *small philip's screwdriver*.
+Then, tighten the screws using a criss-cross pattern, holding each standoff in place with a *3/16 hex screwdriver* and tightening the screw with a *small Philips screwdriver*.

 ### 3.3 Attach Battery Cradle
 Screw tightness: *tight*

 Align the six standoffs from step 3.2 with the holes shown on the **bottom plate**.
 Be sure that the standoffs touch the uncolored side of the **bottom plate**.
 Hold each standoff in place with a **4-40 7/16 screw** (6 total).
-Tighten the screws in a criss-cross pattern using a *small philip's screwdriver*.
+Tighten the screws in a criss-cross pattern using a *small Philips screwdriver*.

 ## 4 - PWM
 ### 4.1 Attach Standoffs